sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Fork

-The fork operator will cause an expression to be evaluated in the background and any reference to the forked expression will block until a value is ready.
+The fork operator `-<` or `fork` will cause an expression to be evaluated in the background and any reference to the forked expression will block until a value is ready.

 ```dollar
 sleepTime := {@@ "Background Sleeping";sleep 4; @@ "Background Finished Sleeping";time()}